Arkansas River Guided Rafting

 The Arkansas River begins high in the Sawatch Range above Leadville, runs past Buena Vista and Salida, then flows southeast through the Mosquito Range and into the canyonlands near Cañon City.
 Its diversity of terrain from glacial alpine valley to desert river canyon made it the birthplace of commercial rafting in Colorado.

-Behind the scenes, the river’s reliable rafting flows are sustained by an extraordinary system of alpine water engineering.
+Behind the scenes, the river’s reliable rafting flows are sustained by an extraordinary system of alpine water engineering that was developed under the Fryingpan-Arkansas project.
 Water from the Roaring Fork and Fryingpan River basins on the Western Slope is collected in high-elevation reservoirs and diverted eastward through tunnels under the Continental Divide.

 From the Roaring Fork Basin, snowmelt enters Grizzly Reservoir (10,542 ft elev.) in the Sawatch Range and passes through a 4-mile tunnel into Lake Creek, where it drains into Twin Lakes before entering the Arkansas.